ibm-watson-data-lab/shopping-list-vuejs-pouchdb/README.md

 To make your own custom deployment, you only need the following files:

-- index.html
+- `index.html`
-- shoppinglist.js
+- `shoppinglist.js`
-- shoppinglist.css
+- `shoppinglist.css`
-- worker.js
+- `worker.js`
-- manifest.json
+- `manifest.json`

-Create a new GitHub repository containing only the above three files and follow the instructions [here](https://pages.github.com/) on how to publish the files to a GitHub Pages URL.
+Create a new GitHub repository containing only the above five files and follow the instructions [here](https://pages.github.com/) on how to publish the files to a GitHub Pages URL.

 <!-- remove this section (and the dependent sub-sections) if the repo is not enabled for metrics cllection -->
 # Privacy Notice